 Hilisataro, or more commonly known as Rock Star, is another world-class wave on Nias.
 A tricky take-off transitions to a right reef break that often offers a quick and clean barrel section for 50 meters.
 You’re likely to find this reef to yourself, even in peak season.
 Recommended for expert level surfers, Hilisataro breaks best when the Point is maxed out with strong South or Southwest swell and light North to Northwest winds.

 The Point has long since reigned among the top 10 greatest waves in the world.
-Known as Nias, Lagundri, and Saroke, the point is a quick and easy paddle out to the line-up.
+Known as Nias, Lagundri or Saroke, The Point is a quick and easy paddle out to the line-up.
 Once outside you can expect a predictable take-off and long, clean, barrel rivalling perfection.
-The point is known to break clean regardless of conditions and holds swell anywhere from waist high to double overhead plus.
-Expect some crowds, slight localism, and general tom-foolery.
+The Point is known to break clean regardless of conditions and holds swell anywhere from waist high to double overhead plus.
+Expect heavy crowds, slight localism, and general tom-foolery in the lineup.

 Located just above the point at Lagundri Bay, Indicators is the point’s needy and gnarly cousin.
 Under the right conditions, Indicators can throw some of the thickest barrels in Nias let alone the world.
 Indicators breaks over a short section of sharp and shallow reef which fires hairpin barrels.
 On a high spring tide, under ideal conditions, Indicators can offer expert level barrels for those willing to take the risk.
 If you’re willing to test your limits and you can’t handle the crowd at the Point, Indicators might be the spot for you.